INTRODUCTION

 For potassium to work its magic, it’s crucial to keep sodium intake in check.
 A high-sodium diet can overpower potassium’s benefits and lead to elevated blood pressure.
 Here are some tips to balance both:

-- Season meals with herbs, spices and natural flavourings instead of table salt.
+- Flavour with Herbs and Spices: Use natural seasonings instead of table salt for taste.

 Balancing these minerals creates a synergistic effect, enhancing potassium’s ability to support healthy blood pressure.

-Most adults need about 3,500–4,700 milligrams of potassium per day to support healthy blood pressure.
+Most adults need about 3,500 to 4,700 milligrams of potassium per day to support healthy blood pressure.
 However, individual requirements can vary based on factors such as age, physical activity and medical conditions.
 For example:

 - Children And Teens: Generally require less potassium but still benefit from potassium-rich foods.